ivanbruel/webdriver.sh/README.md

 #### Does webdriver.sh install the Nvidia preference pane?

 No, you can install it at any point via Nvidia's installer package - webdriver.sh works fine with or without it.
+Alternatively, [Web Driver Manager](https://github.com/vulgo/WebDriverManager/releases/download/v1.0/WebDriverManager.dmg) is a minimal menu bar app ([source](https://github.com/vulgo/WebDriverManager)) that monitors driver status and the nvda_drv NVRAM variable.

 #### Do I need to disable SIP?